robsimpsondev/exchange_rate_history/README.md

 irb> source.save          # writes cached data to abs_local_file_path
 ```

-The default source looks for an .xml file at the source uri and parses it into memory.
+The default source looks for a data file at the source uri and parses it into memory.
 A new file is created called `<Source.name>_exchange_rate_data.xml` from which data will be loaded first during source initialization, if possible.

 Each source object must also have a `:rate_parser` method defined, that reads the data and returns a Hash of the form
 ```